 Prepare Hiking Snacks

-My husband and I keep a draw at home for our hiking snacks.
+My husband and I keep a drawer at home for our hiking snacks.
 We order our favorites in bulk ahead of time and then can simply grab and go before a trip.
-Sometimes we opt to take fresh items instead, but if we don’t have any or are trying to hike super lightweight, it’s nice to have our snack draw already stocked up.
+Sometimes we opt to take fresh items instead, but if we don’t have any or are trying to hike super lightweight, it’s nice to have our snack drawer already stocked up.

 In your hiking snack draw, you can also consider storing some homemade trail mix packets.
 There are tons of recipes online for trail mix combinations, so find that sounds yummy to you.
 If you like to prepare your own homemade snacks then I would highly recommend checking out blogs like Fresh Off The Grid.